flynnt/grunt-sst/README.md

 ### Options
 The only specific configuration options the plugin may take are represented as an optional object representing Swig defaults.
 You can merge custom Swig options with the Swig defaults by setting a `swigDefaults` property on the main options.
 This approach is illustrated in the Custom Options section below.
 The Swig defaults are documented on [the repository page for Swig itself](http://paularmstrong.github.io/swig/docs/api/#SwigOpts).

 The most notable of the Swig defaults that may often be set when using this plugin is the `locals` object, which allows you to pass global data to all templates.
-The `locals` object is created by referencing a JSON file by path in the plugin options.
-Again, this is illustrated below.

 ### Usage Examples